ELECTRONIC STATE BUSINESS DAILY (ESBD)

 Does PCA perform contract reviews?
 To ensure member/awarded contractor accountability, PCA selects contracts on a random basis to review.
 PCA will perform a review upon request.
 PCA also provides for member-awarded contractor liaison in the event of contract questions.
 Otherwise, members work directly with awarded contractors.

 Is there a membership fee to join PCA?
 No. Eligible enities join PCA for free.

 Who is eligible for membership in the PCA?
-Public, Private and Charter Schools; Cities/Municipalities; Counties; Local, State, Federal and Other Government Agencies; State and Private Colleges and Universities; Non-Taxed Non-Profit Organizations; and Religious and Charitable Organizations in all 50 states and U.S. Territories.
+IN ALL 50 STATES AND U.S. TERRITORIES: Public, Private and Charter Schools; Cities/Municipalities; Counties; Local, State, Federal and Other Government Agencies; State and Private Colleges and Universities; Non-Taxed Non-Profit Organizations; and Religious and Charitable Organizations.

 How do eligible entities in Texas become members of the PCA Cooperative?
-ENTITIES IN TEXAS, according to Tx Gov't Code, Chapter 791, Interlocal Cooperation Act, and Tx Local Gov't Code, Chapter 271, Subchapter F. Cooperative Purchasing Program, must sign an interlocal agreement with another governmental agency to participate in their cooperative purchasing program.
+CERTAIN ENTITIES IN TEXAS 9including School Districts), according to Tex.
+Gov't.
+Code, Chapter 791, Interlocal Cooperation Act, and Tex.
+Local Gov't.
+Code, Chapter 271, Subchapter F. Cooperative Purchasing Program, must sign an interlocal agreement with another governmental agency to participate in their cooperative purchasing program.